vedi/cocos2dx-profile/README.md

   - Change `soomla::CCServiceManager::getInstance()->setCommonParams(commonParams);` to `soomla::CCSoomla::initialize("customSecret");`
   - Change `soomla::CCProfileService::initShared(profileParams);` to `soomla::CCSoomlaProfile::initialize(profileParams);`
   - Remove any `#include`s to missing header files, you only need `Cocos2dxProfile.h` for profile
+1. Remove any reference to `EventHandler`s and subscribing through Soomla `EventDispatcher`s, instead use the Cocos2d-x `EventDispatcher` to subscribe to events.
 1. When in doubt follow the [cocos2dx-profile-example](https://github.com/soomla/cocos2dx-profile#example-project)

 Contribution